stacy89/burger/README.md

 # burger

-Burger allows a user to put in a burger order and will tell you if its ready to pick up or if you want to order it again.
+This app allows a user to put in a burger order and tells them their order is ready to pick up or if they want to order it again.

 ## Live Demo